SublimeText/LaTeXTools/README.markdown

 **Viewer settings**:

  * `viewer`: the viewer you want to use.
 Leave blank (`""`) or set to `"default"`for the platform-specific viewer.
-Can also be set to `"preview"` if you want to use Preview on OS X or `"command"` to use an arbitrary command.
+Can also be set to `"preview"` if you want to use Preview on OS X, `"okular"` if you want to use Okular on Linux or `"command"` to run arbitrary commands.
 For details on the `"command"` option, see the section of the viewer documentation above.
  * `viewer_settings`: these are viewer-specific settings.
 Please see the viewers documentation above.

 **Bibliographic references settings**: